Imagineer99/Amelia/README.md

 # Amelia
 Powered by cutting-edge A.I technology.
 Engage with Amelia, our advanced AI assistant, and experience a futuristic new world of digital interaction.

-Amelia combines the potential of natural language processing with speech to text and text to speech functionality to create a captivating and productive conversational experience.
+Amelia combines the potential of natural language processing with real-time speech functionality to create a captivating and productive conversational experience.
 She is designed to embody a real personality that is not only affirmative and intelligent but also endlessly captivating.
 With just a few words or key-strokes, you can dive into a world where human-like conversations with AI are not only possible but exhilarating and incredibly useful.